nomis/dtee/docs/manual.rst

                             as **cronty**).
-Suppresses all output unless the process outputs an error message or has a non-zero exit status whereupon the original output will be written as normal and the exit code will be appended to standard error.
+Suppresses all output unless the process outputs an error message or has a non-zero exit status whereupon the original output will be written in the original order and the exit code will be appended to standard error.

 Miscellaneous
 ~~~~~~~~~~~~~